Analytics. Every click, mapped in real time.

 Keep reading

-How analytics-first teams use Elido — ClickHouse DSN, Kafka firehose, and server-side attribution.
+How analytics-first teams use Elido - read-only analytics DSN, Kafka-compatible firehose, and server-side attribution.

 Server-side conversion forwarding setup guides for each platform.